gebes/there/.github/README.md

    return next // Everything is fine until here, continue }

-func RouteSpecificMiddleware(request there.HttpRequest, next there.HttpResponse) there.HttpResponse {
+func RouteSpecificMiddleware(request there.Request, next there.Response) there.Response {
    return there.WithHeaders(MapString{
       there.ResponseHeaderContentLanguage: "en",
    }, next) // Set the content-language header by wrapping next with WithHeaders